-Save time and give your lawn a defined, polished shape with edging.
-Edging makes a landscape look complete and keeps outdoor spaces neat and distinct.
+Save time and give your landscape a defined, polished shape with edging.
+Edging makes lawns look complete and keeps outdoor spaces neat and distinct.
 Plus, you save time from having to use a weed trimmer by placing edging deep enough so the lawn mower’s wheel can smoothly run over it.

 HOW TO INSTALL EDGING:

 - Choose your edging: a solid roll of plastic or rubber edging, or individual pavers.
 Pavers are more durable and offer a finished look.

 - Use a garden hose or string to define your desired shape and mark with landscape marking paint.

 - Kill grass under the marked area with an herbicide.

 - Dig a trench to appropriate depth and width of edging.

 - Lay or place edging deep enough so a lawn mower’s wheels can smoothly run over it and to avoid tripping hazards.

 - Using a level, ensure edging is even and flush with surrounding soil.

 - Hammer in staples to secure rubber or plastic edging.